object-Object/hexxy32/README.md

 ### Memory

 Main memory is represented as a 22x22x22 cube of focus holders (from HexDebug), each containing a list of 512 number iotas.
 A greater sentinel is spawned at the center of the cube.

+## Implementation notes

+### Misaligned loads/stores

+Misaligned loads and stores are currently not supported, and will raise a fatal exception if attempted.

 ## Requirements